pgEdge/cli/cli/UM-README.md

 # PGEDGE NODECTL UPDATE MANAGER
-Update Manager is similar in function to YUM, APT & BREW.
-It is consistent across cross-platform & also works in sandbox mode.
+Update Manager is similar in function to YUM & APT.
+It is consistent across platforms & also works in sandbox mode.

 ## Synopsis
     ./nodectl um <command> [parameters] [options]